-At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through the Consolidated Statement of Profit or Loss and Other Comprehensive Income, transaction costs that are directly attributable to the acquisition of the financial asset.
+At initial recognition, the Group measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through the Consolidated Statement of Comprehensive Income, transaction costs that are directly attributable to the acquisition of the financial asset.
 Loans and receivables are subsequently carried at amortised cost using the effective interest method.